 5. The purchase choice: Time to buy in.
 Have a good conversation with your service provider to ensure your needs are clearly expressed.
 Check the fine print to ensure you fully understand your commitment and contract.
 Make some notes about where you are now, and set goals for where you want to be.
 Check in regularly to ensure you are on track – you might consider doing this alongside to your providers measurement systems to ensure it is in your own language and remains aligned to your goals (noting that your goals may just shift a little over time).

-There are hundreds of thousands of options in the marketplace these days.
-If one doesn’t feel right to you, use your gut, move along.
+If one option doesn’t feel right to you, use your gut, move along.
 Not all personal development providers are made the same – no matter how shiny their offerings (or salespeople’s tongues) are.
 Take your time, but don’t wait forever to decide, a solution to your problem awaits – it’s up to you to get started.